wswslzp/PengLib/README.md

 Non-blocking data transfer protocol `Flow` and blocking protocol `Stream` are not supported.
 Adding a `valid` signal to the input is not complicated while back-pressured `ready` is.

+## Math library

+The math lib lies in `src/main/MathLib`.
+Two basic number types are included - Fixed number and Complex number.
+The Fixed number here is an extension of `spinal` built-in `SFix` and `UFix`.
+And the Complex number `HComplex` is implemented as a bundle, combining real part and imagine part of `SFix`.
+The basic operations like +/-/*/div/conj etc., are implemented as methods.

+Some math functions like `sqrt` are also implemented based on these two number types.

+Fast Fourier Transformation (FFT) is also implemented, both for 1D and 2D, with fully configurable feature.

+Several interpolation methods are also included, such as nearest interpolation, linear interpolation, bi-linear interpolation.